 Affiliate marketing is increasing in popularity all over the world.
-The graph below shows that the US affiliate marketing spend is forecasted to reach 8.2 billion US dollars by 2022, up from just 1.6 billion in 2010.
+The graph below shows that U.S. affiliate marketing spending is forecasted to reach 8.2 billion US dollars by 2022, up from just 1.6 billion in 2010.

 At the beginning of your journey, you might feel overwhelmed by the number of options when it comes to affiliate marketing.
 However, try to see this as a positive.
-There are few industries quite so flexible and inclusive, and you can adapt it to your exact values, lifestyle, and goals.
+Many industries are pretty flexible and inclusive, and you can adapt it to your exact values, lifestyle, and goals.

 I started my affiliate marketing journey over ten years ago, and I’ve experimented with everything from jewelry to web hosting.
 For me, financial products are where I’ve had the most success, so this is where I’ve focused my efforts.

-When it comes to choosing your own niche, you need to tick the following boxes:
+When choosing your niche, you should be able to tick the following boxes:

-There are many different affiliate programs out there, so it’s worth doing some research to decide what type works best for you.
+There are various affiliate programs, so it’s worth researching what type works best for you.
 Below are three popular affiliate models to consider.

 Discount codes encourage your customers to click your links since they’ll receive a discount when purchasing.
 This win-win model is popular for social media influencers.

 With a flat-rate or one-time commission model, you’re paid once for every click or sale you get.
-This is a very simple strategy and works especially well for people with a large audience or traffic source.
+This straightforward strategy works especially well for people with a large audience or traffic source.